Full throttle to the South Carolina National Guard at Darlington Raceway

 |0

-This work, Full throttle to the South Carolina National Guard at Darlington Raceway, by SGT Ryan Acosta, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Full throttle to the South Carolina National Guard at Darlington Raceway, by MAJ Karla Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.